grayd500/Inquirer-Professional-README-Generator-Challenge/Develop/README.md

 ## Contributing
-Fork the repo, request any changes you see fit.
+fork the repo, make additions, request review.

 ## Tests
-Fork the repo and run tests.
+Run a test if you want.

 ## Questions